xster/flutter-wiki/Issue-hygiene.md

 milestone, please escalate with your team contact.

-## Assigning bugs
+## Assigning Issues

-Bugs are typically self-assigned.
+Issues are typically self-assigned.
 Only assign a bug to someone else if they have explicitly volunteered to do the task.

 Only assign a bug to yourself when you are actively working on it.
 If